anmol-fzr/anmol-fzr/README.md

 🔁 Always learning — currently diving deep into **CI/CD pipelines**, **GitHub Actions**, and **deployment automation**.
 🪟 Daily driver: **DWM** on Arch Linux.

+> 🧙‍♂️ Vim is all I need — and yes, **Catppuccin everywhere** is a lifestyle, not a theme. ☕

 ---

 ## ⚙️ Tech Stack